rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 +#![no_main]
 +#![no_std]
 +
-+/// Overwrites libkernel's `panic_wait::_panic_exit()` with the QEMU-exit version.
++/// Overwrites libkernel's `panic_wait::_panic_exit()` so that it returns a "success" code.
 +///
-+/// Reaching this code is a success, because it is called from the synchronous exception handler, +/// which is what this test wants to achieve.
++/// In this test, teaching the panic is a success, because it is called from the synchronous +/// exception handler, which is what this test wants to achieve.
 +///
 +/// It also means that this integration test can not use any other code that calls panic!() directly +/// or indirectly.